ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 operator overload can lead to more readable and maintainable code.

 - overloaded operators are just regular function.
 - operator overload can be implemented as a class member function or a free function.
 - lvalue and rvalue are key concepts in operator overload.
 The overloaded operators need to return somethings.
 When they returns const type, it is rvalue. non-const type, lvalue.
-- *operator ++* and *operator --* are different from
+- *operator ++* and *operator --* are different from other operators.
-  other operators.
 Because they have two versions: prefix and postfix.
 When overloading, compiler needs to tell one from another.
 They are unary operators. when overloading as a member function, no input parameter is needed.
 In order to different them, postfix operator accepts an int type parameter.
-- In operator overload, prefix ++ and -- are more efficient than posfix ones and implement posfix ones in terms of prefix ones.
+- In operator overload, prefix ++ and -- are more efficient than posfix ones.
+It is a good choice to implement posfix ones in terms of prefix ones.
-- Rational operator overload, just need to overload operator < correctly.
+- Rational operator overload, just need to overload *operator <* correctly.
 All other rational operators can based on it.
-For a user-defined data type, after implementing operator <, it can be insert into STL containers.
-In addition, operator < must adhere two
-  laws: Trichotomy and tansitivity.
+For a user-defined data type, after overloading *operator <*, it can be insert into STL containers.
+In addition, *operator <* must adhere two laws: Trichotomy and tansitivity.
-- stream insert operator << and >> should be
-  overloaded as a free function and decare the function as an friend of the user-defined data type.
+- stream insert *operator <<*  and *operator >>* should be overloaded as a free function and decare the function as an friend of the user-defined data type.
 - Some operators can not be overloaded, because from their meaning, they should not be reinterpreted by user-defined data type.
-For example, scop resolution
-  ::, member selection ., sizeof, typid, typcast, ternary condition ?:.
+For example, scop resolution ::, member selection ., sizeof, typid, typcast, ternary condition ?:.
 - [reference](http://www.keithschwarz.com/cs106l/fall2010/course-reader/Ch10_OperatorOverloading.pdf)

 ## random number generator

 [This page](http://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/monte-carlo-methods-in-practice/generating-random-numbers)
 is a good introduction to the backgroud of random number generator.
 Presudorandom-number-generator is more easily integrated into software.
-It based on some generating algorithms, for example, middle-square-method presented by Von Neumann.
-So the generated random sequence is periodic because of the limitation of computer.
+It is based on some generating algorithms, for example, middle-square-method presented by Von Neumann.
+Generated random sequence is periodic because of the limitation of computer.

 ## IEE745 Float Point Number Representation